 For the editor’s note 2 in section 6.1.x, based on the current TP for 38.425 and 38.473, the F1-U tunnel is per gNB-DU, so we propose to remove the following editor’s notes 2.

+Editor’s Note: It is FFS whether the F1-U tunnel for the PTM transmission is established per DU or per cell.
+The definition and usage of the term “PTM” is FFS.
+Also, the definition of the term “MBS radio bearer” is FFS.

 Proposal 1: Remove the editor’s note 2 in section 6.1.X

 For the editor’s note 4 in section 6.1.x, in the TP for 38.425,we are already discussing on how to support flow control for the shared F1-U tunnel, so we think the general description on support of flow control is aligned with the current agreement.
 We propose to remove the following editor’s note 4.

+Editor’s Note: existing NR user plane protocol functions need to be reviewed for their applicability for MBS.

 Proposal 2: Remove the editor’s note 4 in section 6.1.X

 For the editor’s note in section 6.4, I propose to remove the following editor’s note and update the text as follows which applied no matter there is common MBR configuration related IE introduced in Uu or not for the time being.If there is LS received, we could further update it..

-For multicast, for each MRB, the MBR specific Uu configuration is incorporated into each UE’s individual CellGroupConfig, and the gNB-DU provides such information to the gNB-CU to configure the UE.
+For multicast, for each MRB, the gNB-DU provides the MRB specific Uu configuration to the gNB-CU to configure the UE.

 Proposal 3: It is proposed to remove the editor’s note in section 6.4 and update the related text as above and update in the future if needed.